-The emphasis of this question is on "conveniently/easily" understand Islam (revelation)," not on "why chose Islam".
-If "why chose Islam" refers to ethnic, tribe and figure solidarity, while in understanding Islam could be based on a theological factor in which God (the Quran) gives guide and willingness to them.
+Why the Arabs "conveniently" understand Islam and its elements, especially the process of its revelation as well as its messages?
+The convenience in understanding Islam could be based on a theological factor in which God (the Quran) gives guide and willingness to them.
 Nonetheless, if a theological factor was the cause, several questions should be posed to God: why didn't God make it easy for other people, especially to Children of Israel who were known for their brightness, to accept Islam?
 Why didn't the Quran sway their minds to embrace Islam?